 |Net Interest Payable||1,049,457|

 Abertay’s external auditors are Alexander Sloan, Accountants and Business Advisers.
-They were appointed to audit the accounts for the financial year commencing 1 April 2016 for four years, with a possible extension for a further two years.
+They were appointed to audit the accounts for the financial year commencing 1 April 2016 for four years, with a possible extension for a further two years which has been granted.
 They produce an independent auditor’s report to members, which is included within Abertay’s financial statements.